HelpMe-Pls/Life-Engineering/Frontend/JavaScript/Everyday methods & utils.md

 console.log('newObj:', newObj);       // newObj: { "a": { "b": 2 }, "c": 2 }

+>> The deep-shallow copy only affects elements that are of object-typed (because of references), primitive values are always considered deep copied.
 >> Use lo_cloneDeep to be sure about updating state
 ```
 > Use the built-in [structuredClone()](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) if you want to deeply clone an object